 \subsection{Network States}

 We collect the binary indicators on whether any two users are associated with the same BS in a $K\times K$ matrix as

 where $Q_{i,j}=1$ if users $i$ and $j$ are associated with the same BS (the closest BSs of two users are the same) or otherwise $Q_{i,j}=0$.
 Further, we consider BSs to have practical receiver sensitivity.
-When the receiving signal strength of user $k$ at BS $a$ is weak, e.g., $P_kg_{k,a}<\gamma B\mathbb{N}_\mathrm{0}$, the user's transmissions cannot be detected and received at the BS, i.e., this interference power value cannot be measured.
+When the receiving signal strength of user $k$ at BS $a$ is weak, e.g., $P_kg_{k,a}<\gamma B\mathbb{N}_\mathrm{0}$, the user's transmissions cannot be detected and received at the BS, i.e., this interference power value cannot be measured from the central controller's perspective.
 Here, $\gamma$ indicates the threshold of the signal power that can be detected and measured.
+Note that those weak interference still exist in the network and impact the transmissions, while the system cannot measure them.
 The measured interference power from the $k$-th user to the $a$-th BS is

-where we normalize the interference powers against noise power if it is measurable or otherwise set the interference powers as $0$.
+where we normalize the interference powers against the noise power if it is measurable, or otherwise set the interference powers as $0$.
 All measured interference powers are collected and available at the controller when deciding the slot assignments.
 We collect measured interference powers from one user to another user's BS in a $K\times K$ matrix as

 Here, $\mathbf{Q}$ and $\mathbf{S}$ are referred to as the network states.